Annapurna Circuit with Tilicho Lake Trek

 On the fourth day, we had breakfast and again started our journey — this time, we reached Brathang, which is also known as apple farm.
 Fortunately, we had an excellent chance to taste the delicious apple over there.
 Then we had our tea at Dhukur Pokhari, and finally, we reached the upper Pisang.
 There is Ghumba at the height of Upper Pisang from where we can get a clear view of Annapurna Massif.
 By the way, there is lower and upper Pisang.
 We checked in the hotel at upper Pisang.
 The dinner was terrific, and the locals were accommodating.

-On the fifth day, finally, we reached Manang, which is our destination for acclimatisation.
+On the fifth day, finally, we reached Manang, which is our destination for acclimatization.
 Manang was as beautiful as expected.
 The beautiful valley surrounded by the Mountain, which sparkles during the full moon at night if the sky is vivid.
-We stayed in Manang for acclimatisation.
+We stayed in Manang for acclimatization.
 In the morning, we left to see the Gangapurna lake.
 Also, you can visit the ice lake and Ghumba over there in Manang.
 Adding on, the Tilicho Lake(4919m), one of the highest lakes in the world, is the destination, gone trekking from Manang- Overnight in Manang.

 An important day for Tilicho Lake in Annapurna Circuit Trek